Firefighters subdue deadly blaze at key oil facility in Cuba | Headlines

 - Cuba

-A deadly fire that has consumed at least half of a large oil facility in western Cuba and threatened to worsen the island's energy crisis has been largely controlled after nearly five days, authorities said on Wednesday.
+A deadly fire that consumed at least half of a large oil storage facility in western Cuba and threatened to bring more power failures to the island's already fragile electricity system was largely controlled Wednesday after nearly five days, authorities said.

-Flames that recently consumed the fourth tank in the eight-tank facility in Matanzas were almost quelled, although the third tank remains on fire and surrounded by smoke, according to an unidentified Cuban firefighter.
+Flames that recently consumed the fourth tank in the eight-tank facility in Matanzas were almost quelled, although the third tank remained on fire and surrounded by smoke, officials said.

+Col. Daniel Chávez, second in command at Cuba's firefighting department, said the fire could keep burning for the next couple of days, but he did not expect it to spread further.
+He said the next step is to cool the area.

+“That gives way to more justification of blackouts that are going to occur,” said Pedro Pozo, a state worker.

+Cuban President Miguel Díaz-Canel praised the work by local firefighters and special teams sent byt Mexico and Venezuela that employed boats, planes and helicopters to fight the blaze whose billowing, toxic smoke could be seen from the capital of Havana.

-"(Tuesday) was a victory day, but we cannot be overconfident," he tweeted on Wednesday.
-"Danger is lurking."
-The fire at the Matanzas Supertanker Base began Friday after lightning struck the key infrastructure, which operates an oil pipeline that receives Cuban crude oil that powers thermoelectric plants.
-It also serves as the unloading and transshipment center for imported crude oil, fuel oil and diesel.
+“(Tuesday) was a victory day, but we cannot be overconfident,” the president tweeted Wednesday as he warned about a possible switch in the wind direction.
+“Danger is lurking.”
+The fire at the Matanzas Supertanker Base began Friday when lightning struck the key infrastructure, which operates an oil pipeline that receives Cuban crude oil that powers thermoelectric plants.
+It also serves as the unloading and transshipment centre for imported crude oil, fuel oil and diesel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)